17 Incredibly Useful Tips for Airbnb Hosts

 It all starts with clear directions.

-Of all our tips for Airbnb hosts, when it comes to dealing with guests, this might be the most important one: lots of stress and frustration can be mitigated by simply having a smooth start to an Airbnb stay, and if a stay gets off on the wrong foot, it’s often hard to recover the trust of your guests.
+Lots of stress and frustration on both sides can be mitigated by simply having a smooth start to an Airbnb stay, and if a stay gets off on the wrong foot, it’s often hard to recover the trust of your guests.

 When providing details of the listing–especially how to get there–err on the side of too much detail.
-Make your instructions–from how to arrive in your neighborhood to how to get through each gate or door–crystal clear.
+Make your instructions, from how to arrive in your neighborhood to how to get through each gate or door, crystal clear.

 Our favorite directions to an Airbnb property that we’ve ever received were a full page long!